New Queer Visions: The Last Days of Innocence is available now on Amazon Prime, Peccadillo Pod and Vimeo On-Demand.

 Here’s a question for you, where does homophobia begin?
 After all, we are not born with hate in our hearts; it’s a learnt behaviour that often comes from our family, community or friends.
 In our third film, Snake (Змија), directed by Andrey Volkashin, the power of friendship, community and family in defining social norms sits centre stage.
 In a small Macedonian village, nine-year-old Mario spends his days joyously playing in the countryside with his friends.
 But when Mario meets a twenty-something gay neighbour, who dresses up as a woman in the comfort of his apartment, his curiosity is sparked.
 However, when Mario and his friends decide to dress up, his parent’s disapproval changes everything, as Mario realises that some behaviours are strangely unacceptable in his village.

 READ MORE: BOYS FEELS: HIGH TIDE

-Finally, the most powerful and stunning film of our collection explores challenging themes of abuse, sexual awakening and brotherly love in The Touching (Dotýkání), directed by Dominik György.
+Finally, the most powerful and stunning film in our collection explores challenging themes of abuse, sexual awakening and brotherly love in The Touching (Dotýkání), directed by Dominik György.
 György’s film tackles themes many films fear to touch as we meet young David and his older brother Marek.
-For here, behind the closed doors of their shared bedroom, David and Marek’s relationship has gone far beyond the usual confines of brotherly love as they sexually experiment with each other.
+Behind the closed doors of their shared bedroom, David and Marek’s relationship has gone far beyond the usual confines of brotherly love as they sexually experiment with each other.
 The result has seen David become possessive and demanding of his brother’s attention.
 But, knowing he has crossed the line, Marek decides to slowly distance himself from his brother while wooing a girl he likes at school.
 However, this separation is confusing and painful for David, leading to devastating results.
-György’s film is visually stunning and incredibly brave, its exploration of the cycles of abuse both vivid yet delicate in construct.
+György’s film is visually stunning and incredibly brave in exploring the cycle of abuse and the emotional turmoil of silence.

 The Touching (Dotýkání) – New Queer Visions: The End of Innocence